Bayern held by Hoffenheim as Dortmund stumble at 10-man Stuttgart

 Munich (Germany) (AFP) – Borussia Dortmund failed to take advantage of Bayern Munich's 1-1 home draw against Hoffenheim on Saturday, conceding a last-gasp equaliser after blowing a two-goal lead against 10-man Stuttgart.

-Bundesliga leaders Bayern led through a first-half goal from Benjamin Pavard, but had to settle for a point as Hoffenheim equalised in the second half through an Andrej Kramaric free-kick.
+Bundesliga leaders Bayern led through a first-half goal from Benjamin Pavard, but had to settle for a point as Hoffenheim equalised in the second half thanks to an Andrej Kramaric free-kick.

 Dortmund were 2-0 ahead in Stuttgart when Konstantinos Mavropanos received a second yellow card, but the hosts hauled themselves level in a dramatic finish.